flhofer/docker_tutorial/#2_Compose/README.md

 ## Docker Compose

 Docker Compose is a command-line interface for Docker that can be used for a variety of goals.
-Similar to Docker, it uses a configuration file that helps to automate a process.
-The file, or the *composition* is a set of information that describes how containers have to interact with the environment.
-However, one of the goals is often overlooked.
+Similar to Docker, it uses a configuration file that helps automate a process.
+The file, or *composition*, is a set of information that describes how containers have to interact with the environment.
+However, one goal is often overlooked.
-Take for example, the following composition file.
+Take, for example, the following composition file.

 ```yaml
 services: